ProfiiQus/Corebot-Egg/README.md

 # Corebot Egg

-A [Pterodactyl](https://pterodactyl.io/) Egg for the [Corebot](https://www.mc-market.org/resources/8501/) Premium Discord bot.
-Runs on NodeJS 12, basically just downloads a pre-compiled Sodium package.
+A [Pterodactyl](https://pterodactyl.io/) Egg for [Corebot](https://www.mc-market.org/resources/8501/), a premium Discord bot.
+I re-created this egg, as the official one was not working due to downloading an already unaccessible content.

 ## Installation